allan-tulane/fa-25-recitation-01-caitlyngif/README.md

   It would be more efficient to first sort and then use binary search rather than linear search without sorting for the values of k when:

-  running times of first sorting and then binary search < linear search n^2 + k*log(n) < k * n
+  running time of first sorting and then binary search < running time of linear search

+  n^2 + k*log(n) < k * n

   Solving for k: